thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

         # The `failureAction` tells Kyverno if the resource being validated should be allowed but reported (`Audit`) or blocked (`Enforce`).
         failureAction: Enforce
         # The `message` is what gets displayed to a user if this rule fails validation.
-        message: "You must have label `purpose` with value `production` set on all new namespaces."
+        message: 'You must have label `purpose` with value `production` set on all new namespaces.'
         # The `pattern` object defines what pattern will be checked in the resource.
 In this case, it is looking for `metadata.labels` with `purpose=production`.
         pattern:
           metadata: